Chingünjav: Early life and career

 Chingünjav was born in 1710 at the shore of lake Sangiin Dalai nuur, in the Khotgoid's Erdenedüüregch vangiin khoshuu of Zasagt Khan aimag, or today's Bürentogtokh sum of Khövsgöl aimag.

-His father Bandi was the khoshuu's Zasag Noyon.
+His father Bandi was the Khoshuu's Zasag Noyon.
 In 1738, Chingünjav succeeded his father.
 Chingünjav made a career in the Manchu military and eventually reached the rank of an assistant general of Zasagt Khan aimag.

 Conspiracy with Amursana

-During the 1755 Manchu campaign against the Dzungar Khanate, Chingünjav and Amursana conspired to start a rebellion in autumn of the same year.
-However, their seniors discovered their plans and separated them.
-Chingünjav was sent to fight in Uriankhai, and Amursana was summoned to Beijing for demanding too big a share of the Dzungar Khanate.
-On the way, his escort let him escape.
-This led to the trial and execution of the commander of the escort, a brother of the Jebtsundamba Khutugtu and direct descendant of Chingis Khan, in early 1756, an event that gravely disturbed the Khalkha nobility.
+During the 1755 Manchu campaign against the Dzungar Khanate, Chingünjav and Amursana conspired to start a rebellion in autumn of the same year; however, their seniors discovered their plans and separated them.
+Chingünjav was sent to fight in Uriankhai, and Amursana was summoned to Beijing after disputing the Qing settlement of the Dzungar territories; on the way to Beijing Amursana escaped from his escort.
+The escape led to the trial and execution of the commander of Amursana's escort, an event that alarmed the Khalkha nobility.